-When could this technique be useful:
+When this technique is useful?

 Image caption.
 The tree before attaching the board